Sunday, November 29, 2020

 Briefly engaged at the Gymnase, she then joined the company at the Théatre du Vaudeville, and in 1870 went to England with the Déjazet company which opened the Opera Comique with Les Prés Saint-Gervais (Friquette to the star's Prince &c).
 The Déjazet London season was to be a long one, lasting till March 1871, and it was followed by another, at the Lyceum (Marthe in Les Pattes de mouche) for Félix and yet another at the St James's, from November, and, at some stage, mother and daughter were 'loaned' a house in Park Lane by a friendly Lord.
 Maybe mother ('widow') had made him some hats.
 One paper characterised him as an 'admirer' of Julie.
 Anyway, they were there already in the April 1871 census, so he was being very friendly.
 But when trouble came, Lord Lucan III (yes, that family already) was necessarily involved.

 Trouble came in the form of one Marguerite Dixblanc, a French or Belgian cook who got herself hired for the house.
-Mlle Dixblanc had been somehow involved with the Communards in Paris, got herself in favour with the Catholic clergy, and by the influence of one such channel-hopped when things got difficult and a job in a Soho confiserie.
+Mlle Dixblanc had been somehow involved with the Communards in Paris, got herself in favour with the Catholic clergy, and, by the influence of one such, channel-hopped when things got difficult and found a job in a Soho confiserie.
 She was there noted for drunkenness and petty thievery, so goodness knows why she was taken on in Park Lane.
 Not really the kind of person you would want cooking your dinner.

 The French season was a repertoire one.
 Julie played la Baronne in Frou-Frou, the title-role in Christiane, Agathe in La Camaraderie, Laure in La Fiammina, and some nights she had 'off'.
 At the end of March, she had a whole week off, and decided to visit Paris, leaving mama alone at 13 Park Lane with their little dog and the three servants.
 What happened next was quite simply that the cook murdered Madame Riel.
 Over that fact there was never any dispute.
-The stories of how the deed came about depended on which side you were on.
+The stories of how the deed came about depended on which side you were.
 And which newspaper you wrote for.
 And whether you were a Communist or a Catholic or a Do-Gooder or not.
 Mlle Dixblanc's defence, when she came to trial, was that she had killed Mme Riel in a 'passion' because she had been horrid to her.
 Which really didn't explain why she had run off to Paris after the event taking with her bonds, papers and a very large amount of money from the safe, nor why she had dragged the body from the cellar, where the murder had taken place, with a rope round its neck and attempted to string it up in the pantry ... where Julie found it, behind locked doors, when she returned to London.

-The police tracked the murderess down, in St Denis, in just a few days, and after the usual shilly-shallying over 'of what country was she a native', 'could she be arrested in France for a crime in England', was removed to London for trial.
+The police tracked the murderess down, in St Denis, in just a few days, and after the usual shilly-shallying over 'of which country was she a native', 'could she be arrested in France for a crime in England', was removed to London for trial.
 The newspapers of the world reported, sometimes quite imaginatively, on the latest developments in 'The Park Lane Murder'.
 Doubts were cast over the sex of the assailant.
 Julie was upped to being a member of the Comédie Française... the French papers waxed even more fancily than the British ...
 Lord Lucan admitted to having been the source of the money.
 He had 'cashed a bill' for Mme Riel.
 No one asked why she kept so much cash in her pantry.

 Mlle Dixblanc was found guilty of murder and sentenced to be hung.
 But she wasn't.
 She was commuted to life imprisonment.
-There was an outcry over the 'Miscarriage of Justice' but the Queen had spoken.
+There was an outcry over the 'Miscarriage of Justice', but the Queen had spoken.
 The murderess still, apparently, had friends in high places.
 Well, I just hope she didn't get into a passion while in prison.
 If she went there.
 If she stayed there.
 Where?
 She made it into Madame Tussaud's though

 and, twenty years later, the Black Museum (which exhibited the knotted rope with which the deed was done) as the tale was told over at length (with the 'benefit' of hindsight) in The Illustrated Police News, illustrated with line drawings of murderess and victim.
 And the rope ...